 Applying for an NZeTA travel authorization from the Czech Republic is straightforward and the requirements for the eTA for New Zealand are simple.
 Czech travellers can apply for the NZeTA visa waiver online and receive it via email within a couple of days.

-Czech Republican citizens looking to apply for an NZeTA can do so, by visiting the New Zealand eTA online application form then filling out their personal, passport and contact information.
-Travellers are then asked to some basic questions regarding any criminal history they might have and whether they plan to receive medical consultation or treatment in New Zealand during their visit.
+Czech citizens looking to apply for an NZeTA can do so by visiting the New Zealand eTA online application form then filling out their personal, passport and contact information.
+Travellers are then asked to answer some basic questions regarding their travel plans, criminal record, and health.

-It is very important for travellers to make sure that all the information they enter in the online form is accurate.
-Discrepancies between the data entered and the way it appears on your passport bio page can result in a refused eTA or travel delays.
-Czech citizens applying for an NZeTA get an opportunity to carefully review the information they have entered in the form to make sure it is accurate before they submit the form.
+It is very important for applicants to make sure that all the information they enter in the online form is accurate.
+Discrepancies between the data entered and the way it appears on their passport bio page can result in a refused eTA or travel delays.
+Czech citizens applying for an NZeTA should take the time to carefully review the information they have entered in the form to make sure it is accurate before they submit their application.

-After finalizing their payment and submitting the NZeTA for Czech citizens application, travellers will receive their New Zealand travel authorization within 3 business days via email.
+After finalizing the payment and submitting the NZeTA for Czech citizens application, applicants will receive their New Zealand travel authorization within 3 business days via email.
 Czech Republican nationals are advised to take a printed copy of their NZeTA visa waiver with them when they travel as they will be required to present it to Border Security officials at the New Zealand port of entry.

 Entry Requirements for Czech citizens to Visit New Zealand

 Before applying for the visa waiver, travellers from the Czech Republic must meet the basic NZeTA requirements set by the New Zealand government that determine in part, whether or not a visa waiver application is approved.
 These requirements include:

 - A valid passport issued by the Czech Republic

 - The traveller’s passport must have a remaining validity of at least 3 months beyond the intended date of exit from New Zealand